deeleman/learning-angular2/chapter_04/README.md

 # Chapter 4
-## Building an application with Angular 2 components
+## Powering up our component with Pipes and Directives

 **Warning:** Our *Angular 2 Essentials* book, encompassing the code examples available here, is still in Alpha state and therefore the samples provided herein may be subject to change without prior notice.